bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 A SIP message (request or response) consists of:

 1. the header section, including message control data, sent as a single HEADERS frame,
-2. optionally, the message body, if present, sent as a series of DATA frames, and
+2. optionally, the message body, if present, sent as a series of DATA frames.
-3. optionally, if the initial request used the `INVITE` method, a single DIALOG_TOKEN frame.

 Headers are described in {{Section 7.3 of SIP2.0}}.
 Message bodies are described in {{Section 7.4 of SIP2.0}}.